delaneypage/election-date-project/README.md

-## Welcome to the Election-Date-Project
+## welcome to the election-date-project

 _What is this?_